mollydesjardin/taiyo-corpus-tools/readme.md

 - publishing information for each article (author, title, genre)
 - linguistic attributes at the article or word level (style of speech, and glosses of errors or rare kanji that could not be entered at the time).

-Article text is tokenized at the sentence level only.
+Article text is tokenized at the sentence level only with ```<s>``` tag, and I disregard that when tokenizing.

+Note that while issue numbers in both filesnames and XML metadata resemble a year + month format, the numbers do not necessarily reflect their corresponding calendar months (Jan == 01, ..., Dec == 12).
+Refer to NINJAL's documentation and/or a reliable bibliographic source to check for actual publication dates per issue.

 ## Running the scripts
 All three scripts operate assuming the [directory structure and files described above](#directory-structure).
-They should be run in the top-level project directory with no arguments.
+They should be run in the root project directory with no arguments.

 ### Step 1: Shift-JIS to Unicode and XML normalization
 The Taiyō XML files contain many XML elements and attributes named in Japanese.
 While this is valid XML, it presents a problem for parsing libraries (as of this writing).
 This script replaces all non-ASCII tag and element names with romanized or English keyword equivalents.
 Output is saved as one UTF-8 .xml file per magazine issue, in directory "data/utf8/" with u- preceding the source CD-ROM filenames.